LydiahLaw/terraform-30-day-challenge/Day-12-Zero-Downtime-Deployments/README.md

 ## Overview

 Day 12 covers zero-downtime deployment techniques in Terraform.
 The focus is on why Terraform's default destroy-then-create behaviour causes downtime, how `create_before_destroy` reverses that order, the ASG naming problem that comes with it and how to solve it, and how to implement a blue/green deployment pattern that shifts traffic atomically at the load balancer level.
-The webserver cluster module is updated to v0.0.8 with lifecycle rules, instance refresh support, and blue/green target groups.
+The webserver cluster module is updated to v1.0.0 with lifecycle rules, instance refresh support, and blue/green target groups.
+A key lesson from this day: zero-downtime instance refresh requires a minimum of two instances — this was hit in practice and fixed before the final demo.

 ## Learning Objectives

 - Understand why default Terraform replace behaviour causes downtime for ASG-backed applications
 - Implement `create_before_destroy` on Launch Templates and Auto Scaling Groups
-- Use `name_prefix` instead of `name` on ASGs to avoid naming conflicts during zero-downtime replacements
+- Use `name_prefix` instead of `name` on ASGs to avoid naming conflicts during replacement
 - Trigger instance refresh to replace running instances without downtime
+- Understand the minimum instance count requirement for true zero-downtime
 - Implement a blue/green listener rule that switches traffic with a single variable change
-- Understand the minimum instance count requirement for true zero-downtime

 ## Project Structure